jwt625/jwt625.github.io/_posts/2024-08-20-Teardown-celerity-mass-flow-meter.md

 In my case, I have seen it on more than half of the cleanroom equipments.
 Any kind of etcher (RIE, Ion milling) or gas/vapor based deposition tool (PVD, CVD, ALD), as long as there is gas involved, there would be a few MFCs hidden inside the tool that set your SF6 or O2 flow to the 50 sccm you wanted.
 And they could occasionally fuck up and ruin your process, so learn, appreciate, and prey for their well-being!

 There are quite a few kinds of MFC, but they all have at least two parts, one part that is sensing the flow, and the other part that is controlling the flow (and some electronics with how to readout and calibrate the flow, and apply the control).
 There are many good reads for this, and [this one](https://www.mks.com/mass-flow-technology-technote) is particularly good (I admit I only read this one and [another one](https://www.bronkhorst.com/en-us/service-support/knowledge-base/coriolis-mass-flow-measuring-principle/)).
 A very common and cheap type of MFC is the rotameters where you pbb have seen them on nitrogen dessicator or machines with liquid/water flows that does not require high precision.
 We will focus on the ones with finer measurement control, and more specifically thermal mass flow meter based controllers.
 Another interesting type of flow meter is using Coriolis force and are called [Coriolis flow meters](https://www.bronkhorst.com/en-us/service-support/knowledge-base/coriolis-mass-flow-measuring-principle/).
-They
+They actuate and sense the vibration of the sensor tube, which depends on the mass or density of the flow.
+When the flow is running, the two legs (in and out) of the sensor tubes would vibrate with a phase difference  because of the angular momentum from the vibration carried by the flow.

 ![thermal_mass_flow_sensor_config.jpg](/assets/images/2024/thermal_mass_flow_sensor_config.jpg)
 *Different sensor configuration of a thermal mass flow meter.
 From [MKS](https://www.mks.com/mass-flow-technology-technote).*